mrsuman2002/A_modular_Plugin-CodeChat/docs/developer.rst

 To do
 =====
 -   Implement `settings system`.
--   Better packaging: create a bootstrap Python script to install and configure the CodeChat server (create a venv, etc.).
-In progress -- see the ``installer`` branch.
 -   Make it easy to create a new project by offering a ``CodeChat_Server create <template name> <optional dest dir>`` command.
 -   Lots of testing.
 -   Inform the editor plugin when the client shuts down.